 Exit Exams and College Entrance Exams

-The situation is often no better when you look at high income schools.
-Those students typically are ambitious and are aiming to enter ivy league and other highly selective schools.
-However, teachers in many of these schools complain that they come under a lot of pressure to inflate grades.
+The situation is often no better when you look at high-income schools.
+Those students typically are ambitious and are aiming to enter Ivy League and other highly selective schools.
+However, teachers in high-income areas complain about coming under pressure to inflate grades.
 Ambitious parents and students don't want future prospects derailed by a low grade.
 Again, the lack of challenging high school exit or university entrance exams takes away the incentive for students to devote themselves more to education.

-Another problem is the lack of a good evaluation system for teachers.
+An effective evaluation system for teachers is badly needed.
 A lot of teachers who aren't doing a good job may really care about their students.
-Without an effective evaluation system, teachers really have no way of knowing whether they're effective or not.
+Without an effective evaluation system, teachers really have no way of knowing whether they're doing a good job or not.
 About half of all teachers leave teaching within five years.
 As a result, there are a lot of inexperienced teachers in classrooms.

 Some Causes of America's Education Problems

 America's education woes are caused by inconsistent teacher quality, bad curricula, bad textbooks, and bad teaching methods and ideas.
 They are caused by the lack of an incentive system that rewards students who work hard and take difficult classes.
 They are caused by disinterested learners.
 They are caused by an inability to attract and keep America's best and brightest in the teaching profession.
 They are caused by high turnover in teaching.
+They are caused by private businesses that care more about profiting off of America's public school system than creating effective curricula and textbooks.
 The list goes on.
 Blaming the teachers simply isn't going to reform America's education system when many of them are trying to do the best they can within a seriously broken system.

 6. The Problem of Underqualified Teachers in American Secondary Schools by Richard M. Ingersoll